bp-ventures/lightecho-stellar-oracle/README.md

 - poetry install in server
 - restart systemd units
 - check website to see if prices are there
+- diagrams
+- faq
 - update README.md explaining how good the contract is right now
+- metrics (how to collect?)

 Lightecho is a Stellar Oracle for emerging markets data and XLM volatility feeds.